 We are presenting some of our findings below because we believe sharing this information helps hold ourselves accountable as we strive to live up to our ideals.

-The data presented here is based on information collected by Human Resources through voluntary self-identification by staff as part of the onboarding process.
+The data presented here is a sample based on information collected by Human Resources through voluntary self-identification by staff as part of the onboarding process.
 Nearly all Open Society employees elected to self-identify as either male or female (staff also have the option to self-identify as a woman, man, non-binary, or agender/non-gender.
-A number of employees, across all levels, declined to self-identify by race (in 2017 across levels, approximately 32% of employees in the U.S. and approximately 17% in the U.K.).
-In Hungary, we were not permitted by law to collect information on employees’ race.
+A number of employees, across all levels, declined to self-identify by race.